Congratulations to all the participants for work well done! The results of the Virtual Summit are as follows, out of a possible 60 points:

-Project Citizen is a portfolio-based civic education project for middle and high school students as well as youth groups and is designed to promote competent and responsible participation in state and local government.
-Project Citizen actively engages students in learning how to monitor and influence public policy and encourages civic participation among students, parents, and members of the community.
+Project Citizen is a portfolio-based civic education project designed by the Center for Civic Education for middle school and high school students as well as youth groups.
+The goal of the program is to promote competent and responsible participation in state and local government.
+Project Citizen actively engages students in learning how to monitor and influence public policy and encourages civic participation among students, parents and members of the community.

 Who can use Project Citizen?